Key Stage 3

 Themes, Concepts and Questions

-• How important was Christianity in the Middle Ages?
+• How important was the Christian Church in Medieval life?

 • Why were the Crusades significant?